rancher/docs/content/rancher/v2.x/en/monitoring-alerting/migrating/_index.md

 Rancher used to use the [Prometheus operator.](https://github.com/prometheus-operator/prometheus-operator) Some parts of the Prometheus operator were included in the [kube-prometheus-stack.](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)

 The operator that manages Prometheus is still called the Prometheus operator, but it is now deployed as part of the `kube-prometheus-stack` Helm chart.

+### Changes to Role-based Access Control

+Project owners and members no longer get access to Grafana or Prometheus by default.
+If view-only users had access to Grafana, they would be able to see data from any namespace.
+For Kiali, any user can edit things they don’t own in any namespace.

+For more information about role-based access control in `rancher-monitoring`, refer to [this page.](../rbac)